-'''

-Switch (config-if)# udld disable
+Switch (config-if)# udld disable Switch (config-if)#

-Switch (config-if)#

-'''

-Command Description show udld Displays the administrative and operational UDLD status. udld (global configuration mode) Enables aggressive or normal mode in the UDLD protocol and sets the configurable message timer time.
+Related Commands Command Description show udld Displays the administrative and operational UDLD status. udld (global configuration mode) Enables aggressive or normal mode in the UDLD protocol and sets the configurable message timer time. mode) the configurable message timer time.